opiopan/sonopi-digi/README.md

 In order to export digital sound signal, [Cirrus Logic WM8804](https://www.cirrus.com/products/wm8804/) is installed on Sonopi Digi as a S/PDIF transmitter.
 There are many kind of Raspberry Pi Hats installed WM8804 in the world.
 This IC is a defacto standard to add a S/PDIF output functionality to Raspberry Pi.

-## Projcect Status
-I've finished PoC on a bread board.
-That workes fine.
-And PCB design is also fixed.<br>
-PCB's are in production now.

 ## Design Goals
 1. **Target to casual use and reasonable cost**<br>